-Amelia lives on a tiny Scottish island with her dad and granddad, was home schooled but now has to start at a secondary school and cope with her dyslexia.
-Yet, all she wants really is for her mum to come home.
+Amelia lives on a tiny Scottish island with her dad and granddad, was homeschooled but now has to start at a secondary school and cope with her dyslexia.
+Yet, all she wants is for her mum to come home.

 I was immediately drawn into this adventure story and had empathy for Amelia.
 The realistic descriptions of island life and the harsh weather conditions are convincing.
 Often I felt windswept at the end of a paragraph.

-This, at times, heart-breaking story of coming to terms with family break up is a real page-turner.
+This, at times, heartbreaking story of coming to terms with a family break up is a real page-turner.
 The theme of fearlessness and the use of Scottish mythology make it a much more complex narrative than the author’s excellent debut We Are Giants.
-It also has a strongly cinematic edge to it.
+It also has a powerfully cinematic edge to it.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.